-- the onboarding process
+- welcome process

-- talent and performance assessment,
+- talent and performance assessment

 2. Employee engagement.

-3. Frameworks supporting agility.
+3. Frameworks under agility.

-5. Seat at the negotiation table.
+5. Seat at the negotiating table.

 "The ultimate goal of digital transformation is to create memorable user experiences." - Joana Sanchez, President of Incipy & Inesdi Digital Business School.